Old Town Redevelopment Site #2

 - Professionally communicate the City's vision for the site to the community, desirable businesses, and quality developers.

-Leaking Underground Storage Tank (LUST) Related Remediation (Ongoing)
+Leaking Underground Storage Tank (LUST) Related Remediation (January 2022):

-In January of 2021, the City completed the first major step in preparing the Site for desirable redevelopment by removing all remaining underground petroleum storage tanks and gas pumping equipment on the property.
-The City continues to work with the IEPA to perform additional soil and groundwater investigation activities on the property.
-Results of these investigations will dictate what additional remediation work will be required.
-The City anticipates performing required LUST-related remediation work in the spring of 2024.
+The City completed the first major step in preparing the Site for desirable redevelopment by removing all remaining underground petroleum storage tanks and gas pumping equipment on the property.
+The City continued to work with the IEPA to perform additional soil and groundwater investigation activities on the property.
+Results of these investigations dictated that no additional LUST remediation was necessary onsite.
 The majority of the LUST-related investigation, reporting, and remediation costs will be paid by the IEPA LUST Program.

 Building and Canopy Demolition (December 2021): The City’s contractor abated all asbestos‑containing materials (ACM) and other regulated building materials and then demolished the former convenience store building and former filling station kiosk.